rohitbahadur/YunoSurveyAutomation---Selenium/README.md

 3. setup package --> This package has DriverSetup class to initialize the webdriver/s which is used to launch the browser/s(chrome,firefox).For the current implementation Chrome is used as a default browser.
 ###### Note: I have eliminated the need to download the browser drivers locally.
-All th browser bindings is managed via maven.
+All the browser bindings is managed via maven.
     This has been achieved using WebDriverManager in the setup.
 4. utils package --> Also, we have included a utils package which has a class "WaitForPagesToLoad"--> designed to wait for specific time for the